lukemcmack/hollywood5/README.md

 - **pandas** – for data manipulation and analysis
 - **requests** – for making HTTP requests to fetch web pages
 - **beautifulsoup** – for parsing HTML and extracting data from web pages
 - **scikit-learn** – for machine learning models and data preprocessing
+- **langdetect** - for identifying the language of film reviews
+- **swifter** - for efficiently applying functions to a pandas dataframe
+- **tqdm** - for tracking the progress of any number of processes

 To reproduce the results:
 1. Clone the repository.